 How To Choose An Effective PTSD Treatment

-This altered brain structure partially explains the four symptom clusters which The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) describes as criteria for a PTSD diagnosis, including the following:
+This altered brain structure partially explains the four symptom clusters that The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) describes as criteria for a PTSD diagnosis, including the following:

 The following questions can be considered as you contemplate which PTSD medication may be effective for you alongside your doctor's advice:

-- Do you have other mental health conditions besides PTSD, like panic disorder or major depressive disorder, that medication might treat?
+- Do you have other mental health problems besides PTSD, like panic disorder or major depressive disorder, that medication also might treat?

 - Are you prepared to handle potential side effects on the road to recovery?